Trump Guts Requirement That Employer Health Plans Pay For Birth Control

 According to senior officials with the Department of Health and Human Services, the goal of the new rule is to allow any company or nonprofit group to exclude the coverage for contraception if it has a religious or moral objection.

-"This provides an exemption and it's a limited one," said Roger Severino, director of the HHS Office of Civil Rights.
+"This provides an exemption, and it's a limited one," said Roger Severino, director of the HHS Office of Civil Rights.
 "We should have space for organizations to live out their religious identity and not face discrimination."

-He said he expects most companies will continue to provide coverage for birth control and that the changes will only affect a tiny percentage of U.S. women.
+He said he expects that most companies will continue to provide coverage for birth control and that the changes will only affect a tiny percentage of U.S. women.
 The new rules are being published Friday in the Federal Register and go into effect immediately.

 But some health policy analysts say the new rule creates a huge opening that lets any employer claim an exemption, leaving their female workers to pay the full cost of any birth control out of pocket.

-"It is a huge loophole for any employer that does not want to provide birth control coverage to their employees," says Dania Palanker, a professor at Georgetown's Center on Health Insurance Reform.
+"It is a huge loophole for any employer that does not want to provide birth control coverage to their employees," says Dania Palanker, a professor at Georgetown University's Center on Health Insurance Reform.

-The change fulfills a promise Trump made in May to the Catholic religious order The Little Sisters of the Poor in a ceremony in the White House Rose Garden.
+The change fulfills a promise President Trump made in May to the Catholic religious order The Little Sisters of the Poor in a ceremony in the White House Rose Garden.
 The nuns had sued the Obama administration over the birth control requirement.

-The Affordable Care Act requires employer-provided health insurance policies to include coverage for preventive health care.
-After the law passed, HHS used its regulatory authority to specify what has to be included in those preventive services, and birth control, including "all Food and Drug Administration approved contraceptive methods, sterilization procedures, and patient education and counseling for all women with reproductive capacity."
+The Affordable Care Act, also known as Obamacare, requires employer-provided health insurance policies to include coverage for preventive health care.
+After the law passed, HHS used its regulatory authority to specify what has to be included in those preventive services and birth control, including "all Food and Drug Administration approved contraceptive methods, sterilization procedures, and patient education and counseling for all women with reproductive capacity."

 But the policy was controversial from the start.